It's gold rush season in Colorado.

 The Rocky Mountains boast some of the best leaf-changing scenery, and many destinations across the state offer special ways to enjoy the season.

 While seeing the leaves is one of the most impressive ways to do fall in the Mile High State, there are many other ways to enjoy it, too.
-From new beer halls to fall lodging specials to film fests and more, Colorado stays busy this time of year.
+From beer halls to fall lodging specials to film fests and more, Colorado stays busy this time of year.

 Here are a few of our favorite fall activities in Colorado, some classic, some you might not have done before.